notEthan/jsi/README.md

 end
 ```

+## Validation

+JSI implements all required features, and many optional features, for validation according to supported JSON Schema specifications.
+To validate instances, see methods {JSI::Base#jsi_validate}, {JSI::Base#jsi_valid?}, {JSI::Schema#instance_validate}, {JSI::Schema#instance_valid?}.

+The following optional features are not completely supported:

+- The `format` keyword does not perform any validation.
+- Regular expressions are interpreted by Ruby's Regexp class, whereas JSON Schema recommends interpreting these as ECMA 262 regular expressions.
+Certain expressions behave differently, particularly `^` and `$`.

 ## Metaschemas

 A metaschema is a schema which describes schemas.
 Likewise, a schema is an instance of a metaschema.